Tharon-C/CSS-in-Components/PITCHME.md

 ---

-### Its not your fault
+### It's not your fault
 These are symptoms of some big problems

 ---

-As programers we know to avoid global variables
+As programmers we know to avoid global variables

 ---